 What follows is a short list of serviceable working cafes in and around downtown Tainan 台南.
 What do I mean by a “working cafe”?
 I mean a cafe where students, freelancers, and remote workers will find the things they need to dig in for an extended period of time and get some work done.
 My criteria for a good working cafe: decent coffee, the availability of snacks or light meals, comfortable seating, wireless connectivity, unobtrusive music, reasonable prices, long opening hours, welcoming staff, and an ambiance conducive to creative work, especially programming.
 Of course, it helps if a cafe looks nice too!

 Many of the cafes in Tainan are more properly thought of as tourist cafes, especially those found in renovated historic homes in the various cultural zones around the city.
 While such cafes are often gorgeous to look at they aren’t the kind of place where you’re necessarily going to want to dig in for a few hours.
-Prices are sometimes high, outlets are unavailable, and there are sometimes time limits.
+Prices are sometimes high, outlets are unavailable, and there are often time limits.
 Finding a good working cafe is not always straight-forward—you just have to ride around or search Google Maps for “cafe” or “咖啡” (coffee) and go take a look, especially down small streets and laneways.
-That is, unless you know your way around the Chinese language internet, in which case you’ll probably find a bunch of places I never chanced upon.
+That is, unless you know your way around the Chinese language internet, in which case you’ll probably find many more places to check out.
 Bonus: try out my working cafe map of Taiwan!

 Anyhow, what follows is a list of the working cafes in Tainan 台南 that I have kept in regular rotation during my three month sojourn here.